 A bat flew by outside, through the gingko and the service tree.
-I was thinking about Barbara Pym and then Betty Smith, who wrote A Tree Grows in Brooklyn which P brought back from Spain and was my sleep inducer before I went to London and Essex, book fair and woods and marshes of origin, respectively.
-I left Betty Smith at home and took with me Quartet in Autumn; I was midway before I left so maybe in Stockwell and in Boreham, Essex, I could bed down in the mid-twentieth century according to Barbara Pym, a stage from which I had emerged, not far from Boreham, Essex, and that might keep me sleeping.
+I was thinking about Barbara Pym and then Betty Smith, who wrote A Tree Grows in Brooklyn which was my sleep inducer before I went to London and Essex, book fair and woods and marshes of origin, respectively.
+I left Betty Smith at home and took with me Quartet in Autumn; I was midway before I left so maybe in Stockwell and in Boreham, Essex, I could bed down in the mid-twentieth century according to Barbara Pym.
+Her quartet of people work in the same office, the two women retire first, the two men look on and discuss the women, who do not discuss the men, or anything, with each other: one is solo eccentric, entrenched, her garden shed full of milk bottles; the other, timid, pliant, settles onto the shifting tide.

 Back home, exhausted, full of the past, I could not think who was who in A Tree Grows in Brooklyn.
 But that doesn't matter.